jSdCool/dischat/README.md

    * to obtain ID's on discord enable developermode
 5) restart your server and all should work

-note: no tutorial; for creating a discord bot is given here
+note: no tutorial for creating a discord bot is given here

 commands that can be used in dicord: